A cut above the average biography

 There must have been nothing more reassuring for his patients as they drifted off into anaesthetic oblivion than the knowledge that their surgeon was a certain Gautam Das.

-In this autobiographical account of his career as a consultant NHS urological surgeon, Das reveals the determination, humanity and sheer hard work that took him to the peak of his profession.
-He describes the key events and people that shaped him and his skills, from his early life and medical training in Calcutta, to mentors from various branches of medicine, to everyday surgical experiences at Croydon University Hospital.
+In this autobiographical account of his career as a consultant urological surgeon in the NHS, Das reveals the determination, humanity and sheer hard work that took him to the peak of his profession.
+He describes the key events and people that shaped him and his skills, from his early life and medical training in Calcutta, India, to mentors from various branches of medicine, to everyday surgical experiences at Croydon University Hospital.

 Most chapters are individual case histories, describing the patient’s medical condition and their operation with surgical precision, but explaining their back story with great empathy and a moving appreciation of the significance of the surgery to their lives.
 Whether he is saving a patient’s life in the accident and emergency department by removing their damaged kidney, or on-call for transplant organ retrieval, the stories provide an insight into the daily drama of a surgeon’s work and the highs and lows of medical care.
 Readers may be inspired to pursue a career in surgery by its monumental challenges and enormous job satisfaction, or discouraged by the complete dedication and tremendous responsibility required.